ToolJet/ToolJet/docs/docs/getting-started.md

 ### Adding Queried Data To The Table

-We need to use double curly braces `{{}}` to access query results, component-related values and other variables available in the ToolJet app-builder.
-For example, if you want to access data from queries, you can use the key **queries** inside the curly braces, as all query results are stored under the **queries** object.
+We need to use double curly braces `{{}}` to write custom JavaScript code or access values such as query results, component variables and other variables available in the ToolJet App-Builder.

 The general format to access queries is: